9 reasons why Zambia should be on your bucket list!

 On a walking safari you learn to read tracks and see the little things!

-Zambia is where the walking safari originates from – so it’s done best here.
+Zambia is where the walking safari originates from – so it’s best done here.

 3. Wildlife deluxe: 30% of Zambia are reserved for wildlife